jerome-lux/pymosaic/README.md

 Currently, there is no transparency.
 Tiles are chosen based the distance (in RGB space) minimization between the average RGB values in a tile and the average RGB values in each zone in target image.

 Nearest neighbors computations can be done either using numba and a brute force approach or using cKDTree from scipy.

-Brute force tends to be a little faster for image database <50k (not tested for larger database).
+Brute force tends to be equivalent for image database <50k (not tested for larger database).
+It is possible to create buckets of images if the total number of images is too large.
+The best tile in a randomly chosen bucket is returned at each position.

 Using brute force method, one can specify the number of times a tile is reused in the mosaic.
 This is not possible using a kdtree, because we would need to rebuild the tree at each iteration.
 To add a little variety in the tiles, we can query randomly one of the k-th neighbors (when reuse value = k), and not always the nearest.

+kdtree seems a bit faster, even for small bucket size (why ?).

 ## Install
 install using python setup.py install